-We cannot assure you that our common stock will be publicly traded or that an active market for our shares will develop.
+We cannot assure you that an active market for our shares will develop.

-We are obligated to file the Investor Registration Statement covering the resale of the shares issued in the Merger in exchange for the shares sold in the 2012 Financing, among other securities.
-We are also obligated to qualify the common stock for quotation on the OTCBB or another over-the-counter quotation system.
-However, we cannot assure you that when or if the Investor Registration Statement will be declared effective or when or if the common stock will qualify for quotation on an electronic trading platform, that the shares of common stock will continue to be quoted on such trading platform or when or if an active trading market for the shares of common stock will develop or can be sustained.
+We are obligated to qualify the common stock for quotation on the OTCBB or another over-the-counter quotation system.
+However, we cannot assure you that the registration statement of which this prospectus is a part will be declared effective or that the common stock will qualify for quotation on an electronic trading platform, that the shares of common stock will continue to be quoted on such trading platform or when or if an active trading market for the shares of common stock will develop or can be sustained.
 An investor may find it difficult to dispose of shares or obtain accurate quotations as to the market value of his securities on the OTCBB.
 Securities listed on the OTCBB may be subject to an SEC rule that imposes various practice requirements on broker-dealers who sell securities governed by the rule to persons other than established customers and accredited investors.
 Consequently, such rule may deter broker-dealers from recommending or selling such securities, which may further limit its liquidity.
 If applicable, this could also make it more difficult for us to raise additional capital.